-Different Types of Paper
+The 6 Different Types of Printer Paper

 Regular Matte Paper

-Regular matte paper is the classic “copy paper” that you’ll find in most stores and can suit most basic print jobs.
+You can think of this paper as the classic “copy paper” we discussed in the previous section.
 It’s not shiny, and the smooth matte texture helps to absorb ink and quickly dry so that you can avoid smudges and smears.

 This paper can be used to print photographs or vibrant images, but it does have a much longer dry time than regular paper, so you might experience some smudges if handled incorrectly.
-It’s best to only print with a laser printer for this type of paper.
+As a best practice, it’s best to only print glossy paper with a laser printer.

 Bright White Paper

-Now I know regular copy paper might seem white, but this paper has specially formulated features to give it an exceptionally smooth surface, and a brilliant white coating.
+Now I know regular paper might seem white, but this paper has specially formulated features to give it an exceptionally smooth surface, and a brilliant white coating.

 If you think of the last time that you held a photograph printed on photo paper, you can probably remember that the front and back have very different textures and appearances.
 It usually has a high-gloss sheen on one side, and a matte on the other side, and is thicker than most other types of paper.

-However, there are several different weights of paper that you can choose from, which means it determines the thickness of the paper.
-When you think of paperweight, think of a piece of paper that’s really thin, or thick and hard to bend.
+However, there are several different weights of paper that you can choose from, which will determine the thickness of the paper.
+When you think of paperweight, think of a piece of paper that’s thin, or thick and hard to bend.

 Pro-Tip: When selecting heavyweight paper, you need to be careful about the paper your copier/printer can handle, and which tray is recommended for such paperweight.

 The brightness scale usually goes from 0-100, with 80-100 being the sweet spot for quality prints.
-The general rule of thumb to remember is that the brighter the paper, the better the quality and look of the overall job.
+The general rule of thumb to remember is that the brighter the paper, the better the quality and look of the overall print job.